 How much can a clinical dietitian earn?

-Not only are the job prospects for clinical dieticians very good, the general field of nutrition is expanding to include wellness programs, a wider variety of dietetic and nutrition services, and global outreach and education.
-The emphasis on disease prevention in the Affordable Care Act is a prime example of how nutrition’s role in our health care system is growing.
+Between 2020 and 2030, the BLS projects that the number of jobs among dietitians and nutritionists will rise by 11 percent, from 73,000 to 80,800 jobs.* Not only are the job prospects for clinical dietitians very good, the general field of nutrition is expanding to include wellness programs, a wider variety of dietetic and nutrition services, and global outreach and education.
+The emphasis on disease prevention in the Affordable Care Act is a prime example of how nutrition’s role in our health care system is growing.*2021 US Bureau of Labor Statistics salary figures and job growth projections for dietitians and nutritionists reflect national data not school-specific information.
+Conditions in your area may vary.
+Salary statistics representing entry-level/early career = 25th percentile; mid-level= 50th percentile; senior-level/highly experienced = 90th percentile.
+Data accessed April 2022.

 Purdue University Global's Bachelor of Science in Nutrition Program is an approved holistic nutrition education program through the National Association of Nutrition Professionals (NANP).